alsoGAMER/BotBase/README.md

 The available commands are:

-__Note__: ID can either be a Telegram User ID or a Telegram username (with or without the trailing @, case insensitive)
+__Note__: ID can either be a Telegram User ID or a Telegram username (with or without the trailing @, case-insensitive)

 __Note__: Arguments marked with square brackets are optional